whiskyechobravo/kerko/docs/config-params.md

 library.
 This feature is generally only useful to library editors and might confuse other users, especially if your Zotero library is private.
 Thus you should probably enable this option only if there is a strong need from the editors.

-Defaults to `false`.
+Type: Boolean <br>
+Default value: `false`

 ### `print_item_link`

 Provide a print button on item pages.

-Defaults to `false`.
+Type: Boolean <br>
+Default value: `false`

 ### `print_results_link`

 Provide a print button on search results pages.

-Defaults to `false`.
+Type: Boolean <br>
+Default value: `false`

 ### `print_results_max_count`

 Limit over which the print button should be hidden from search results pages.

+Type: Integer <br>
-Defaults to `0` (i.e. no limit).
+Default value: `0` (i.e., no limit)

 ### `relations_initial_limit`

 Number of related items to show above the "show more" link.

-Defaults to `5`.
+Type: Integer <br>
+Default value: `5`

 ### `relations_links`

 Show item links in lists of related items.
-Defaults to `false`.

 Enabling this only has an effect if at least one of the following variables is also set to `true`: `kerko.features.results_attachment_links`, `kerko.features.results_url_links`.

+Type: Boolean <br>
+Default value: `false`

 ### `results_abstracts`

 Show abstracts on search result pages.

-Defaults to `false` (abstracts are hidden).
+Type: Boolean <br>
+Default value: `false` (i.e., hide abstracts)

 ### `results_abstracts_toggler`

 Show a button letting users show or hide abstracts on search results pages.

+Type: Boolean <br>
-Defaults to `true` (toggle is displayed).
+Defaults value: `true` (i.e., toggle is displayed)

 ### `results_abstracts_max_length`

 Truncate abstracts at the given length (in number of characters).
 If text is to be truncated in the middle of a word, the whole word is discarded instead.
 Truncated text is appended with an ellipsis sign ("...").

+Type: Integer <br>
-Defaults to `0` (abstracts get displayed in their full length, without any truncation).
+Default value: `0` (i.e., abstracts get displayed in their full length, without any truncation)

 ### `results_abstracts_max_length_leeway`

 If the length of an abstract only exceeds `kerko.features.results_abstracts_max_length` by this tolerance margin or less (in number of characters), it will not be truncated.

-Defaults to `0` (no tolerance margin).
-No effect if `results_abstracts_max_length` is set to 0 (no truncation).
+This parameter has no effect if `results_abstracts_max_length` is set to `0` (no truncation).

+Type: Integer <br>
+Default value: `0` (i.e., no tolerance margin).

 ### `results_attachment_links`

 Provide links to attachments in search results.

-Defaults to `true`.
+Type: Boolean <br>
+Default value: `true`

 ### `results_url_links`

 Provide links to online resources in search results (for items whose URL field has a value).

-Defaults to `true`.
+Type: Boolean <br>
+Default value: `true`

 ## `kerko.feeds.`

 ### `formats`

 A list of syndication feed formats to publish.

-Defaults to `['atom']`.
-If set to an empty list, no web feed will be provided.
-The only supported format is `'atom'`.
+If set to an empty array, no web feed will be provided.
+The only supported format at this time is `'atom'`.

+Type: Array of strings <br>
+Default value: `["atom"]`

 ### `fields`